torvalds/linux/Documentation/arch/powerpc/dawr-power9.rst

 and configure the hardware to use the DAWR.
 This will run at full speed since it can use the hardware emulation.
 Unfortunately if this guest is migrated to a POWER9 host, the watchpoint will be lost on the POWER9.
-Loads and stores to the watchpoint locations will not be trapped in GDB.
+Loads and stores to the watchpoint locations will analt be trapped in GDB.
 The watchpoint is remembered, so if the guest is migrated back to the POWER8 host, it will start working again.